kevinweber/inline-comments/readme.txt

 1. Upload Inline Comments into you plugin directory (/wp-content/plugins/) and activate the plugin through the 'Plugins' menu in WordPress.
 2. Configure the plugin via the admin backend.
+3. Optionally: Sign up to the Inline Comments newsletter to get notified about major updates.

 == Frequently Asked Questions ==